gourab-rout/SFTPUseCase/README.md

   ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/javacode.png)

 3. The files which are polled are inserted into database table 'FileDB'.
 The database used is Mule Embedded in memory derby database.
 This configuration is done in the class "StorePolledFiles.java".
-4. The class "CustomSftpReceiverRequesterUtil.java" (which checks the available files in inbound folder and picks them for process ) before picking the files to process, checks in the database if the file is already processed.
+4. The class "CustomSftpReceiverRequesterUtil.java" checks the available files in inbound folder and picks them for processing.
+Before picking the files to process, it checks in the database if the file is already processed or not.
-5. This java class "CustomSftpMessageReceiver.java" (which calls the poll method and "CustomSftpReceiverRequesterUtil.java" ) is injected as the message receiver class for the sftp connector as shown below.
+5. This java class "CustomSftpMessageReceiver.java" (which has the poll method and calls "CustomSftpReceiverRequesterUtil.java" ) is injected as the message receiver class for the sftp connector as shown below.

     ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/Capture.PNG)

 ### Step 4: Running Project in Standalone Server

+1.Download mule-enterprise-standalone-3.7.1 and extract the zip to local folder.
-1. Open command prompt and navigate to project location.
+2.Open command prompt and navigate to project location.
 2. Run the command "mvn clean package".
  ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/buildscreen.PNG)
 3. When build is successful project archive "sftp-file-poll-1.0.0-SNAPSHOT.zip" is created as shown below
  ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/target.png)
 4. Now copy this archive to appps folder of the standalone server( mule-enterprise-standalone-3.7.1/apps)
-5. start mule by navigating to (mule-enterprise-standalone-3.7.1/bin/)
+5. Now in the command prompt navigate to the path (mule-enterprise-standalone-3.7.1/bin/).
+Start mule
+6. When mule standalone server starts it deploys all the project build available in the apps folder.
-6. When successfully deployed it shows below message
+6. When the project is successfully deployed it shows below message

 ![ScreenShot]https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/deploy.PNG)

-7. Below is the log snippet
+7. Below is the log snippet of files processed by "sftp-file-polling" application.
 ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/logsnippet.png)

 ### Step 5: Test Case